• Skip to primary navigation

 This overlaps with the above categories that’s why I opted to separate this to put more emphasis on this category.
 Vintage items are basically things that are 21 – 99 years old and antiques are items that are 100 years and older.

-Selling real vintage and antique pieces are what I aspire to grow this business into.
+Selling real vintage and antique pieces is what I aspire to grow this business into.
 Vintage and antiques can fetch a huge price if you find the right buyer.

 However, this is also a game for the biggest players in thrift flipping.